 3.10 The NGO/agency will assist displaced persons in registering their grievances and being heard.
 The complaint / grievance will be redressed in 3 weeks time and written communication will be sent to the complainant.
-A complaint register will be maintained at regional/State level with details of complaint lodged, date of personal hearing, action taken and date of communication sent to complainant.
 If the complainant is still not satisfied s/he can approach the jurisdictional LARR Authority.
 The complainant can access the appropriate LARR Authority at any time and not necessarily go through the GRC.
 The grievance redressal procedure is shown in the following figure.